Sunday, December 17, 2017

 5. A key to the reading

 for those who wish go deeper into the text.

 · The context of John the Baptist’s appearance in the Gospel of John

 * The Gospel of John was written towards the end of the first century.
-In those days, wherever there were communities of Jews in Palestine and in Asia Minor, there were those also who had come in contact with John the Baptist or who had been baptised by him (Acts 19:3).
+In those days, wherever there were communities of Jews in Palestine and in Asia Minor, there were those also who had come in contact with John the Baptist or who had been baptized by him (Acts 19:3).
 Outwardly, John’s movement was very similar to that of Jesus.
-Both proclaimed the coming of the Realm (Mt 3:1-2) and both demanded conversion (Mt 4:17).
+Both proclaimed the coming of the kingdom of God (Mt 3:1-2) and both demanded conversion (Mt 4:17).
 There must have been some rivalry among the followers of John and those of Jesus.
 Thus John’s answer concerning Jesus was not just for those sent by the priests and Pharisees in John’s time, but also for the Christian communities of the end of the first century.
-In fact, the four Gospels are careful to quote John the Baptist’s words when he says that he is not the Messiah (Mt 3:3,11; Mk 1:2,7; Lk 3:4,16; Jn 1:10-23,30); 3:28-30).
+In fact, the four Gospels are careful to quote John the Baptist’s words when he says that he is not the Messiah (Mt 3:3,11, Mk 1:2,7, Lk 3:4,16, Jn 1:10-23,30, 3:28-30).

 · Comments on John’s witness